 The firm uses various methods of analysis to pick investments, including fundamental, charting, technical and cyclical analysis.
 Grecu Capital Management also relies on financial news, inspections of corporate activities, research materials, corporate rating services, annual reports and other resources when conducting research.

 The firm has one certified financial planner (CFP), a chartered financial consultant (ChFC), a certified fund specialist (CFS) and an accredited investment fiduciary (AIF) on staff.
-(Advisors may hold more than one designation.)

 Because Pinnacle advisors may earn commissions on certain transactions, the firm is considered fee-based.
-While commission-based compensation can lead to a conflict of interest, Pinnacle has a fiduciary duty to act in its clients' best interests.
+While commission-based compensation may lead to a conflict of interest, Pinnacle has a fiduciary duty to act in its clients' best interests.

-Pinnacle Asset Management Background
+Pinnacle Wealth Management Background